 Step 3: Employment

-A trained and licensed tax preparer can seek employment at a tax preparation company performing client interviews, preparing taxes using computer software and on paper, performing bookkeeping duties and conducting research related to the job.
-Some employers require candidates to have 2 years of experience in the field as well as a bachelor's degree to advance to positions with higher salaries and responsibilities.
+A trained and licensed tax preparer can seek employment at a tax preparation company.
+Some employers require candidates to have two years of experience in the field along with a bachelor's degree before they can advance to positions with higher salaries and more responsibilities.